MarvinMartin24/MADA-PL/README.md

 ## Contributors
 This project is part of a 2021 Deep Learning Class project (at Boston University CS523).
 The code has been realized by Marvin Martin (marvtin@bu.edu) and Anirudh Mandahr (anirudh1@bu.edu).
+We also thanks our Professor Peter Chin and Teacher Assistant Andrew Wood for supervising our work.